 - Doing nothing if you see inappropriate behaviour.

-This Guidance Note (first version February 2018) was prepared by Paul Spiesberger and is available for downloading (.pdf format) in ENGLISH here, po POLSKU tutaj (translated by Marcin Czubak), and en ESPAÑOL aquí (translated by Silvana Cordero)
+This Guidance Note (first version February 2018) was prepared by Paul Spiesberger and is available for downloading (.pdf format) in ENGLISH here, na HRVATSKOM ovdje (translated by Sanja Cancar), po POLSKU tutaj (translated by Marcin Czubak), and en ESPAÑOL aquí (translated by Silvana Cordero)

 Useful material relating in various ways to gender bias in computer coding courses includes: